 Marisa Buchheit is an operatic soprano who has performed in critically acclaimed productions around the world.
-She sings in nine languages, including those of her own ethnic heritage: Thai, Chinese, and German.
+She sings in ten languages, including those of her own ethnic heritage: Thai, Chinese, and German.
 She studied vocal performance at the Cleveland Institute of Music where she graduated with Academic Honors and served as President of Mu Phi Epsilon Music Fraternity.
 She is currently pursuing her Master's Degree in opera at DePaul University.

 In 2014 Marisa won the title of Miss Illinois and represented the state with a year of extensive travel, performances and presentations at major events in her native Chicago and around the state.
 In the Miss Illinois competition she won the Grand Talent Award and the top scholarship award before later competing in ABC’s nationally televised Miss America broadcast.